NinevaStudios/nineva-docs/docs/ue-plugins/google-play-unreal.md

 * Id - player unique ID
 * Name - player display name
 * Title - player title
+* Retrieved Timestamp - when the player was retrieved

 You can grab the player icon and/or banner image using the following nodes.
 This is an asynchronous operation so the texture can only be used when the respective callback event is invoked.